Yaser Esam Hamdi: U.S. Supreme Court amici curiae briefs

 Some government supporters argued that he had renounced his citizenship by virtue of enlisting in a foreign army.
 The Center for American Unity's brief argued that Hamdi was never a United States citizen, despite his birth in the United States.
 They argued that the policy of birthright citizenship is based on a flawed interpretation of the Fourteenth Amendment.

 On the other side, the American Bar Association; American Civil Liberties Union, American Jewish Committee, Trial Lawyers for Public Justice, and Union for Reform Judaism filing jointly; the Cato Institute; Experts on the Law of War; Certain Former Prisoners of War; Global Rights; Hon.
 Nathaniel R. Jones, Hon.
 Abner J. Mikva, Hon.
 William A. Norris, Hon.
 H. Lee Sarokin, Hon.
 Herbert J. Stern, Hon.
-Harold R. Tyler, Jr., Scott Greathead, Robert M. Pennoyer, and Barbara Paul Robinson filing jointly; International Humanitarian Organizations and Associations of International Journalists filing jointly; and a group of international law professors filing jointly submitted amici curiæ briefs to the court on behalf of Hamdi.
+Harold R. Tyler, Jr., Scott Greathead, Robert M. Pennoyer, and Barbara Paul Robinson filing jointly; International Humanitarian Organizations and Associations of International Journalists filing jointly; and a group of international law professors filing jointly submitted amici curiae briefs to the court on behalf of Hamdi.

 Opponents of the U.S. government's detention without trial of U.S. citizens argued that the practice violated numerous constitutional safeguards and protections, as well as international conventions to which the United States is a signatory.